>> 2007, 2012 and 2015 Northeast-10 Conference Coach of the Year

 >> 2012 and 2015 NEILA Division II Coach of the Year

 >> Guided Franklin Pierce to program's first postseason appearance in 2015

 It would be an understatement to say head coach Rick Senatore has had a major impact on the Franklin Pierce University men's lacrosse program.
-In fact, it would be tough to put into words what his presence has meant to the program during his first three years at the school.
+In fact, it would be tough to put into words what his presence has meant to the program during his seven seasons at the school.

 After an impressive run in the same position at Saint Anselm College, Senatore came to Rindge and inherited a Ravens program in 2010 which had won just 17 total games during its first 12 seasons from 1998-2009.
 The task to turn around the fortunes of the program was great, but Senatore was up to the challenge.

 His experience in college coaching and his passion for the sport of lacrosse has been on display since his arrival on campus, and those traits have helped Senatore turn Franklin Pierce into a competitive program in one of the nation's top Division II conferences (the Northeast-10).
-Over his first three seasons, Senatore has guided the Ravens to 15 combined wins, the program's first winning season (7-6 in 2012), a top-five finish in the NE-10 standings (2012), two final rankings in the NEILA Division II poll, coached three players who have earned all-conference accolades (including the 2011 NE-10 rookie of the year Eddie Noonan), student-athletes who have set new program records, and a student-athlete who has been selected to compete in a prestigious college all-star game.
+Over his seven seasons, Senatore has guided the Ravens to 43 combined wins, the program's first postseason appearance (a trip to the NE-10 semifinals in 2015), its first winning season (7-6 in 2012), a second-place finish in the 2015 NEILA Division II poll and has coached seven players who have earned all-conference accolades (including the 2011 NE-10 rookie of the year Eddie Noonan) Senatore has also coached up nine New England Intercollegiate Lacrosse Association (NEILA) Division II All-New England Team selections.

 TURNING FRANKLIN PIERCE AROUND